OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

   .. prop:: SedpMulticast=<boolean>
     :default: ``1``

-    Determines whether Multicast is used for the :ref:`SEDP <sedp>` traffic.
+    Determines whether multicast can be used for :ref:`SEDP <sedp>` traffic.
     When set to ``1``, Multicast is used.
     When set to ``0``, Unicast is used.